A Life Behind Miguel's Pizza

 But attempting to sleep in a car that smelled like a men’s locker room was a blast.

 And for those misty days, if you’re not crazy about overhang, the rock will be too wet to climb.
 Luckily there are also hiking routes to keep you busy for days.
 The Natural Bridge (one of the biggest in the world) is 3 miles from the shop and is a must-see.
 A hike to the top is a common route (you may just run into someone you know, like fellow blogger Adventure Mom).
-Continuing down the trail the crowds will dwindle, and if you make your way to Lovers Leap Lookout, chances are you’ll be completely alone.
+Continuing down the trail, the crowds will dwindle, and if you make your way to Lovers Leap Lookout, chances are you’ll be completely alone.

-If you plan on taking a trip to Miguel’s, prepare to never want to leave.
-It’s humble and homey, and Miguel has gone above and beyond to make it a haven for climbers.
+Miguel's Pizza is humble and homey, and Miguel has gone above and beyond to make it a haven for climbers.
 The gear shop is rad, his restaurant is delicious, and he allows the climbing community to have a home in Kentucky.